OPS-E2E-PPE/VBA-Docs/api/Access.Application.DCount.md

 Use the **DCount** function when you must count records in a domain from within a code module or macro, or in a calculated control.

-You can use the **DCount** function to count the number of records containing a particular field that isn't in the record source on which your form or report is based.
+Use the **DCount** function to count the number of records containing a particular field that isn't in the record source on which your form or report is based.
 For example, you could display the number of orders in the Orders table in a calculated control on a form based on the Products table.

 The **DCount** function doesn't count records that contain **Null** values in the field referenced by _expr_ unless _expr_ is the asterisk (*) wildcard character.
 If you use an asterisk, the **DCount** function calculates the total number of records, including those that contain **Null** fields.
 The following example calculates the number of records in an Orders table.